Suffolk, VA Car Accident Lawyer

 Demonstrating Fault in a Car Wreck Case

 However, other cases are more nuanced.
-If a police officer does not issue a ticket, it falls to the plaintiff to prove that a defendant’s carelessness or inattentiveness was the cause of the crash.
+If a police officer does not issue a ticket, insurance companies may require the plaintiff to prove additional facts that a defendant’s carelessness or inattentiveness was the cause of the crash.
 A Suffolk, VA attorney could help build a car accident case that demonstrates fault on the part of the defendant driver.

 How Does Contributory Negligence Apply to Motor Vehicle Accident Cases?

-When civil juries evaluate personal injury claims s, they must examine the actions of all parties and assign blame accordingly.
-The concept of contributory negligence means that if the jury believes a plaintiff to share any percentage of the blame for a collision, the jury cannot award any compensation.
+When civil juries evaluate personal injury claims, they must examine the actions of all parties and assign blame accordingly.
+The concept of contributory negligence means that if the jury believes a plaintiff shares any percentage of the blame for a collision, the jury cannot award any compensation.
 A Suffolk, VA attorney could help to fight back against allegations of contributory negligence in a car crash case.

 What Damages Can Someone Recover in Suffolk, VA?